-With other Black-led organizations, we invite ethically-centered organizations and congregations from various religious traditions to atone and heal from participation in white supremacist culture, practices, and policies.
+With other Black- and People of Color-led organizations, we invite ethically-centered organizations and congregations from various religious traditions to atone and heal from participation in white supremacist culture, practices, and policies.

-We invite you to organize in your places of worship or in your ethically-centered organizations to deploy healing power, support Black-led grassroots organizations, and create a culture of reparations in communities across the United States.
+We invite you to organize in your places of worship or in your ethically-centered organizations to deploy healing power, support Black- and People of Color-led grassroots organizations, and create a culture of reparations in communities across the United States.

-Join a growing list of communities of faith and learning throughout the nation and organize for a Season of Reflection and Preparation leading to Reparations Sabbath/Reparations Sunday!
+Join a growing list of communities of faith and learning throughout the nation and organize for a Season of Remembrance & Reflection leading to Reparations Sabbath/Reparations Sunday!

-Click here to learn how to organize your community for December 2nd and/or December 19th.
+Click here to learn how to organize your community for August 20-21 or December 17-18.

 JUBILEE FREEDOM DAYS & REPARATIONS SABBATH/SUNDAY

-Reparations Sabbath/Sunday falls on the third weekend of December
+Reparations Sabbath/Sunday falls on the third weekend of August and the third weekend of December

 Get Involved: Featured Event

-This December season highlights our Savannah Partners, who organize Jubilee Freedom Day.
+This Season highlights our Savannah Partners, who organize Jubilee Freedom Day.
 Jubilee Freedom Day commemorates the 1984 liberation of more than 25,000 people from bondage when Civil War Union forces reached the coast of Georgia.
 This emancipation led to Field Order 15 (“forty acres and a mule”).